Bedrock-OSS/regolith/docs/_pages/docs/creating_filters/creating-filter.md

 }
 ```

-You can now run `regolith run dev`.
+You can now run `regolith run default`.
 If everything went well, you should be able to navigate into Minecraft, and create a new world with your RP and BP added.
-Every time you want to test, re-run `regolith run dev`.
+Every time you want to test, re-run `regolith run default`.
+The "default" profile is special, so you can run it without specifying a profile name (`regolith run`).

 ## Understanding Regolith